-- CALI Hardwoods will perform best when the indoor environment is controlled to stay within a temperature range of 60° to 80°F and 30% to 55% humidity.
+- Cali Hardwoods will perform best when the indoor environment is controlled to stay within a temperature range of 60°-80°F and 30 55% humidity.
 Humidity levels below 30% and above 55% highly increase the probability of movement in the floor leading to such issues as gapping, cracking, cupping, warping, checking and veneer delamination.
-In some climates, the use of a humidification/dehumidification system may be required to maintain proper humidity levels. - · Floor noise is normal and will vary from one installation type to the next.
+In some climates, the use of a humidification/dehumidification system may be required to maintain proper humidity levels, especially when dealing with radiant heat. - Floor noise is normal and will vary from one installation type to the next.
 Occasional noise is due to structural movement and may relate to sub-floor type, flatness, deflection, and/or related to the fasteners, changes in environmental conditions, relative humidity and the amount of topside pressure applied to the flooring.
 For these reasons floor noise is not considered a product or manufacturer defect. - CALI engineered flooring is intended for installation above, on or below grade.
+For optimal performance below grade, the floating method is highly recommended.